legomb/fedex-assignment/README.md

 - Superset works and has a connection to cube, so it can be used to create dashboards.
 But there are no readymade dashboards included in this repo.
 - Devcontainer linters are not configured.
 - Limited data cleansing and testing.
+- The Pyspark part of this exercise was agreed to be skipped.

 ## Quick reference